reactjs/react.dev/src/content/reference/react-dom/components/form.md

 ### Handle form submission on the client {/*handle-form-submission-on-the-client*/}

-Pass a function to the `action` prop of form to run the function when the form is submitted.
-Unlike a conventional HTML action, the form won't call a server endpoint when a client function is passed to `action` prop of form. [`formData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) will be passed to the function as an arrgument so you can access the data submitted by the form.
+Pass a function to the `action` prop of form to run the function when the form is submitted. [`formData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) will be passed to the function as an argument so you can access the data submitted by the form.
+This differs from the conventional [HTML action](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#action), which only accepts URLs.

 <Sandpack>